 - Follow up for Critical Care patients when discharged back to the wards.
 Whilst many patients have little or no memory of their Critical Care stay, others have vivid memories of their treatment including on occasion hallucinations and nightmares.
 Some also have anxieties regarding their transfer to the wards having been used to 1:1 or 1:2 nursing care.
 The Outreach Team follow up aims for a seamless transition between Critical Care and the ward and gives us the opportunity to assess the patient’s progress both physically and emotionally.

-- Follow up visits after discharge.
+- Follow up visits and clinic after discharge.
 Any patients who express anxieties regarding distressing dreams and hallucinations are offered a follow up telephone call after discharge.
-Here, they are invited back to visit the Critical Care Unit with the Outreach Team to discuss how they are getting on, meet nurses and doctors who cared for them and see what the Unit really looks like!
+Here, they are invited back either to clinic with a Consultant Intensivist and Clinical Psychologist and/or to visit the Critical Care Unit with the Outreach Team to discuss how they are getting on, meet nurses and doctors who cared for them and see what the Unit really looks like!
 Many patients have used this service and it has excellent feedback.

 - Education & teaching sessions provide an opportunity for us to share our knowledge and skills with ward staff.
-This can be at the bedside, on the ward, and in formal education programmes throughout the trust with a particular emphasis on MEWS and tracheostomy care training.
+This can be at the bedside, on the ward, and in formal education programmes throughout the trust with a particular emphasis on MEWS, sepsis, intravascular devices and tracheostomy care training.

 Our ultimate goal is to ensure that patients get the best, appropriate and timely care available on their journey through Liverpool Heart & Chest Hospital.